bhughes339/vscode-replacerules/README.md

 - `name` - The description of the rule that will appear in the command pallette
 - `find` - A sequence of regular expressions to be searched on.
 Can be a single string or an array of strings.
-- `replace` - An optional sequence of regular expressions used as replacements.
+- `replace` - (optional) A sequence of regular expressions used as replacements.
 Can be a single string or an array of strings.
-If this is an empty string or null, each `find` will be deleted rather than replaced.
+If this is an empty string or unspecified, each `find` will be deleted rather than replaced.
+- `flags` - (optional) A set of regex flags to apply to the rule.
+If only one set of flags is specified, it will be applied to all `finds` in the rule.
+The default flags are gm (global, multiline).

 **NOTE:** In the case of arrays, each `find` must have a corresponding `replace`.
 You can also use a single `replace`, which will be used for each instance of `find`.